pixelite-co-nz/pixelite-co-nz.github.io/_posts/2015-05-14-migrate-d2d-taxonomy-terms-on-nodes.md

 - migrate
 - migrated2d
 ---
 A migration project I am currently working on hit a small hurdle with taxonomy terms on a content type.
 This took too long to resolve.
-Hopefully posting this here will save others the time and hassel I went though.
+Hopefully posting this here will save others the time and hassle I went though.

 ## Migrate D2D
 I am going to assume that if you are reading this you are already using the [migrate_d2d] module so I won't go into the big explanation about what it is, why you should use it and just how greatful we all should be to [Mike Ryan].